jaynix52/tourism-management-system/README.md

-# tourist-management-system
+# tourism-management-system
-tourist management system in c++
-This program is based on a “Tourism management system”.
+This program is based on a Tourism management system in c++.
 ● This system allows users to book a trip based on their preferred location either from choosing a set package or a custom travel package.
 ● There are 7 travel packages available to choose from the “Book a package” option.